HathorNetwork/hathor-wallet/QA.md

 1. Click on the settings icon and then 'Set a passphrase'.
 1. Do not fill all fields and try to confirm.
 It must show an error.
 1. Choose any passphrase and confirm it.
 It must show an empty list again.
-1. Go back to the passprase screen and now select 'I want to set a blank passphrase.' and confirm it.
+1. Go back to the passphrase screen and now select 'I want to set a blank passphrase.' and confirm it.
 1. All transactions must appear again.

 ### Notifications and bug report